Some of you might have heard of the term PCB Assembly and thought, “What’s that”?

 This is what PCB Assembly companies in China are for.
 These (EMS) companies have a number of Surface Mount Assembly lines, and offer China PCB fabrication services and PCB Assembly services to other companies who are not interested in doing this themselves.

-The PCB Assembly process consists of a number of different processes:
+The China PCB fabrication process consists of a number of different processes:

 1) Solder Paste Printing – During this process the initial solder paste is printed onto the PCB using a stencil.
 This is basically the binding material of the devices to the PCB.